johannes-losert/csee4824-final-project/docs/Processor Notes.md

 - Does not hold actual values, instead references physical register

 ### Components
-    - Compiletime array of RS entry modules, each with index number
+    - Compiletime array of RS entry modules and busy bits, each with index number
 ### Inputs
     - clock, enable, reset bits
     - [For Allocating]